Public & Communities

 Get in touch

-We actively solicit further opportunities to engage schools and colleges with our work, both in the London area and elsewhere in the UK.
+We actively solicit further opportunities to engage communities with our work, both in the London area and elsewhere in the UK, be that with amateur space, astronomy and meteorology clubs, local community groups and charities, events organisers, and other organisations.
 If you'd like a member of our group to give a talk or deliver an engagement activity, please send an email to the Admin Team who will forward your request to an appropriate member of the group.